-What are we doing?
+What did we do?

 The bicycle lanes, often referred to as Copenhagen lanes, will improve safety and comfort for cyclists by completely separating them from road traffic.

-Why are we doing this?
+Why did we do this?

 Cycling is growing in popularity, and is a healthy and sustainable mode of transport that reduces traffic congestion and the need for on-road parking space.
 However, cyclists are some of our most vulnerable road users.

 In the past 5 years, there have been more than 20 crashes, with 15 involving cyclists on Wellington Street.
 Of these, 5 people sustained serious injuries.
 The Copenhagen-style bicycle lane is designed to eliminate the risk of ‘car-dooring’, reduce collisions between car drivers and people who ride bicycles, and can also help to reduce traffic congestion.

 If you would like to find out more about the Wellington Street bike lane upgrade, please contact Peter Eckersley, Senior Active Transport Project Officer on 9205 5555 or email [email protected]